PranavMotarwar/Urban-Policy-Advisor-LLM/SYSTEM_DESIGN_PREP.md

 - Pattern match on dates, dollar amounts, medical/legal terms in the assistant's output.
 - If detected without a corresponding tool call, flag and suppress.

+  Design and build robust connectors across SQL / NoSQL databases, APIs (REST / GraphQL), SaaS platforms (e.g., CRM, storage systems)
+Interpret and model heterogeneous source schemas Transform raw source data into formats optimized for AI inference Work closely with ML, applied AI and forward deployed teams to define feature expectations Collaborate with infrastructure teams to design and ship hosted data pipelines Optimize for latency, consistency, and edge constraints Design resilient ingestion patterns for unreliable or rate-limited systems Build logging, monitoring and debuggability into all integrations

 **Conversation state machine (structured flow):**
 - Most outbound calls follow a script: greet → identify → state purpose → handle question → confirm → close.
 - Encode as a state machine.
 LLM is used for natural language at each step, not for "what step are we on."